Image source: pixabay.com

 If you were the CEO of a company you have two main tasks.
-First, you need to ensure that your company make better revenues than last quarter/year/decade.
+First, you need to ensure that your company makes better revenues than last quarter/year/decade.
 And secondly, you have to make sure that in the process of making more revenues you are actually cutting the costs of the production or operation.

-No matter whatever industry you’re from, this article will be of an immense help to you.
+No matter whatever industry you’re from, this article will be of immense help to you.
 Why?
 Because we will talk about brainstorming here!
 Brainstorm seems like a boring word, but once we get into it you would realize that a good brainstorm session with your colleagues make a huge difference in how you approach the real world problems in business.

 And here’s the catch.
 After reading this article, you will not only conduct effective brainstorm sessions; rather you will do them as if you are the CEO of the company (even if you’re not)!

 Few myths busted on Brainstorming Sessions

 First of all, we need to talk about a few myths about brainstorming.
 Most people don’t like brainstorm as it’s being viewed as a mindless, time-wasting activity.
 But is it so?
 We will see the myths below and we will bust them one by one.

 - Brainstorming sessions are boring: Is it so?
 There are multiple reasons for which you may say so.
 You may have participated in one or two brainstorm sessions where the conductor of the session may not have known how to make the sessions interesting or else you belonged to the group which didn’t participate as much as they should.
 But brainstorm can be as fun as you can think your favorite vacation would be.
 Imagine sitting in a room and you’re asked to solve a problem and you did it.
 By using your idea, your company tripled its profits and halved its cost of operation.
 Doesn’t it sound fascinating?
 Would you still say that brainstorm is boring?